 We are happy to announce the third alpha release of dnsdist 1.6.0.
-This release contains a few fixes for issues reported in the second release candidate:
+This release contains a few fixes for issues reported in the second alpha:

 - DNS over HTTPS queries with a non-zero ID were not properly handled.
 Very few DoH clients actually send an ID with a value different than 0 but it does happen and is allowed by RFC 8484.
 Many thanks to Frank Denis for reporting the issue !